eprev/locationchanger/README.md

 don’t have a location for, then the location will change to the default one (“Automatic”).

-If you want to run a script every time you connect to a specific Wi-Fi network, then put those scripts in *~/.locations* and name them after Wi-Fi networks.
+If you want to run a script every time you connect to a specific Wi-Fi network, then put those scripts in *~/.locations* and name them after Wi-Fi networks (making sure you set corresponding network locations).
 For instance, you have a script that changes security preferences when you connect to the “Corp Wi-Fi” network:

 ```bash
 #!/usr/bin/env bash